RunOnFlux/account-abstraction/aa-schnorr-multisig-sdk/README.md

 ## Example usage
 ### 0. Deploy MultiSigSmartAccountFactory and create Account Abstraction
 `MultiSigSmartAccountFactory` should be deployed first from [aa-schnorr-multisig package](https://www.npmjs.com/package/aa-schnorr-multisig).
-If already deployed, address can be found in `deployments` folder.
+If already deployed, the address can be found in the `deployments` folder.
 ```
 const smartAccountFactory = MultiSigSmartAccountFactory__factory.connect(
   <MUSIG_ACCOUNT_FACTORY_ADDRESS>,